top of page

 This prevalence highlights that strong connection between ADHD and emotional numbing and suggests that ADHDers may feel a disconnection from joy.

 Living with anhedonia can have profound effects on one’s daily life.
-Some of the challenges that you may experience as an ADHDer with anhedonia include:
+Some of the challenges of ADHD-linked anhedonia include:

-• Academic Decline: Avoidance of school may result due to anhedonia, which can cause a reduction in school grades and performance.
+Avoidance of school, reduction in school grades and performance.

 Anhedonia vs. Apathy: Understanding the Difference

-With anhedonia you may want to engage in an activity that once brought you pleasure, but it fails to elicit the joy you once got from it.
+Apathy involves no motivation to try an activity, while anhedonia is wanting to engage in an activity, but it fails to elicit the joy you once got from it.

-Recognizing whether you are experiencing anhedonia, apathy, or a combination of both can help with seeking the appropriate support.
+Recognizing whether you are experiencing anhedonia, apathy, or both can help with seeking the appropriate support.

-Reconnecting with joy when you are experiencing anhedonia as an ADHDer may take a lot of patience and some intentionality.
-Here are 50 strategies to begin to rebuild your connection between your ADHD brain and pleasure:
+Reconnecting with joy when you are experiencing anhedonia may take a lot of patience.
+Here are strategies to begin to rebuild your connection between your ADHD brain and pleasure:

 1. Start Small: Set a timer for five minutes to engage in an activity you used to enjoy.
 Allow yourself to step back once the timer goes off without pressure to continue.